Alexander-Van-Werde/Brownian-barriers/README.md

 Dependencies
 ------------
-We rely on the Python Optimal Transport library (POT) for computing Wasserstein distances (https://pythonot.github.io/).
+We rely on the [Python Optimal Transport library](https://pythonot.github.io/) for computing Wasserstein distances.
 The following libraries are also used: numpy, scipy, xml, svg, and typing.